Code generation for Arduino (Crossroads)

 "$(@__DIR__)/arduino_crossroad_code" )

-Plug-in files were generated in the specified directory arduino_crossroad_code.
-Also in the directory of the demo example arduino_crossroad there is a pre-written Arduino sketch with the name of this directory arduino_crossroad.ino.
-In it, the header file obtained during code generation is connected, global variables are initialised, the model calculation loop is defined, and the model calculation functions are called.
-A detailed description of the sketch is given in the code comments.
+In the specified directory arduino_crossroad_code the pluggable files were generated.
+Also in the directory of the demo example arduino_crossroad a pre-written Arduino sketch with the name of this directory has been posted. arduino_crossroad.ino.
+It connects the header file obtained during code generation, initializes global variables, defines the model calculation cycle, and calls the model calculation functions.
+A detailed description of the sketch is given in the comments of its code.

-To execute the code on Arduino, download the directory arduino_crossroad and load the sketch arduino_crossroad.ino from Arduino IDE to the target device.
+To execute the code on Arduino, you need to download the directory arduino_crossroad and upload the sketch arduino_crossroad.ino from the Arduino IDE to the target device.

-After successful compilation and loading the sketch into the target device, the digital outputs of the debug board will generate signals to switch on the traffic light sections (LEDs on the breadboard).
-To make sure that the model works correctly, let's open the serial port monitor in Arduino IDE.
+After successful compilation and uploading of the sketch to the target device, signals will be generated at the digital outputs of the debugging board to turn on the traffic light sections (LEDs on the breadboard).
+In order to make sure that the model is working correctly, open the serial port monitor in the Arduino IDE.

-It can be seen that the messages prescribed in the To Serial block are output to the serial port in the required format with a periodicity of 1 second.
+It can be seen that the data specified in the block is output to the serial port.
+To Serial messages in the required format with a frequency of 1 second.

-When pressing the push-button contact, the traffic lights of the intersection switch to standby mode, and the following messages are output to the serial port:
+When the push-button contact is pressed, the intersection traffic lights switch to standby mode, and the following messages are output to the serial port:

-The required message is output to the serial port with a periodicity of 1 second.
-Consequently, the intersection operation in the standby mode is also correct, which confirms the performance of the model and code.
+The required message is output to the serial port with a frequency of 1 second.
+Therefore, the operation of the intersection in standby mode is also correct, which confirms the operability of the model and code.

 Conclusion

-In this demo, a model of an intersection with two three-section vehicular traffic lights and one two-section pedestrian traffic light was developed for Arduino-compatible platforms.
-The control algorithm is recreated using a finite automata library.
-The model reproduces the operation of the traffic light in two modes, ensuring not only the switching of sections, but also their flashing.
-The algorithm was tested on the target device, the resulting code not only controls the LED sections, but also sends messages to the serial port about the current mode, the lit sections of the three traffic lights and the current operating time.
+In this demo, a model of an intersection with two three-section automobile and one two-section pedestrian traffic lights for Arduino-compatible platforms was developed.
+The control algorithm is recreated using the library of finite automata.
+The model reproduces the operation of the traffic light in two modes, while ensuring not only the switching of sections, but also their flashing.
+The algorithm has been tested on the target device, and the resulting code not only controls the LED sections, but also transmits messages to the serial port about the current mode, the illuminated sections of the three traffic lights, and the current operating time.